About Free Movement

 The Free Movement blog was founded by Colin Yeo in 2007 and Colin continues to edit the blog.
 Other members of the immigration team at Garden Court Chambers and some others also contribute to the blog.

 Free Movement provides updates and commentary on immigration and asylum law on the main blog.
 Up to 20 free page views per month are available for guests.
 Members have access to unlimited content, a growing vault of online training and discussion forums.

 Views expressed by individuals on the blog are the views of the individual concerned and cannot be taken to reflect the views of Garden Court Chambers or other members of the team.

-I have been practising in immigration law for thirteen years.
+I have been practising in immigration law for fourteen years.
 My career began at two charities, the Immigration Advisory Service and Refugee Legal Centre, and I came to private practice at the Bar in 2006.

 My intention in writing and editing the blog is to keep myself up to date in the incredibly fast moving world of immigration law and policy.
 It help me think through new developments.
 In doing so, I also aim to provide updates, pointers and links for the benefit of other immigration lawyers and for migrants and their families researching their own position.

 I typically post two or three times a week and also publish some guest posts (see below).
 When there is a lot going on in the immigration world I may post more often.

 Up to 20 free blog posts are available to guests per month.
 Members have access to unlimited content, a growing vault of online training and discussion forums and can purchase ebooks for only £1 each.

 If you are interested please sign up here.

 Any of the Garden Court contributors to Free Movement, including Colin, can be booked for consultation or legal work through the family and immigration clerks at Garden Court Chambers.